Osimertinib With or Without Bevacizumab in Treating Patients With EGFR Positive Non-small Cell Lung Cancer and Brain Metastases

 OUTLINE: Patients are randomized to 1 of 2 arms.

 ARM II: Patients receive osimertinib PO QD on days 1-21.
-Courses repeat every 21 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up for a minimum of 4 weeks.